MONDAY, JULY 18 |

 3:20 pm to 4:00 pm WINE BUSINESS |

 “Is Cool Climate Hot?
 Challenges, Opportunities and Route to Market for Cool Climate Wine Regions and Wineries in a Competitive International Marketplace.
-Room STH204 (Panel debate) Session chair: Janet Dorozynski, Trade commissioner for Canadian wine, beer and spirits, Global Affairs Canada.
-Panelists: Gillian Mainguy (Benjamin Bridge, Nova Scotia, Canada), Emma Rice, (Hattingley Valley Winery, Hampshire, England) and Melissa Stunden (Canadian market manager for New Zealand Wines in Canada) This session examines the best practices and challenges experienced by cool climate wine growing regions in the global export market from the real life perspective of trade and winery associations and cool climate wine producers. |
+Room STH204 (Panel debate) Session Chair: Janet Dorozynski, Trade commissioner for Canadian wine, beer and spirits, Global Affairs Canada.
+Panelists: Emma Rice, (Hattingley Valley Winery, Hampshire, England) and Melissa Stunden (Canadian Market Manager for New Zealand Wines in Canada).
+This session examines the best practices and challenges experienced by cool climate wine growing regions in the global export market from the real life perspective of trade and winery associations and cool climate wine producers. |

 4:00 pm to 5:00 pm |

 Awards and Closing Ceremony.
-Announcement of host country for ICCWS 2024. |
+Announcement of host country for ICCWS 2026.
+Sean O’Sullivan Theatre |